Well and School Garden Project – Senegal

 Work experience ranging from high school students to experienced gardeners and mothers, a solar panel specialist, a local hydraulic specialist (for water testing),

 Why was the project suitable for these particular people?
 The 2 groups were both looking for employment, and the grant provided the opportunity for long-term work.
-Over the course of the implementation period (March 2017-February 2018), a series of training were held.
+Over the course of the implementation period (March 2017-February 2018), a series of trainings were held.

-Time duration from initial brainstorming/idea conception to project selection: The PCV was approached within 2 months at the site (August 2016), and wrote the grant 6-8 months later (February 2017) after logistical research and a series of group agreements and tech team advice.
+Time duration from initial brainstorming/idea conception to project selection: The PCV was approached within 2 months at site (August 2016), and wrote the grant 6-8 months later (February 2017) after logistical research and a series of group agreements and tech team advice.

-The building of the well was completed directly after Ramadan (June 2017).
+The building of the well was complete directly after Ramadan (June 2017).
 Rainy season started in July 2017 lasting until October 2017, so the building of the basins, fence, and pump were delayed beyond the August deadline.
 The installation of the solar pump itself happened finally after the basin completion.

 Because of a late rainy season, and a cement shortage in Goudiry, the basins and fence were delayed for almost 1.5 months.
 The hard deadline for the installation of the pump changed constantly, originally scheduled in mid-summer 2017.
 It ultimately was installed successfully in February 2018.
 The standing steel structure that surrounds the pump was completed two days before the installation of the pump in February 2018.